16"/50 (40.6 cm) Mark 2 and Mark 3

 The prototype for this gun was proved on 8 April 1918 and production started soon afterwards, but these guns were destined never to be used on a warship.
 They were originally intended for the Lexington (CC-1) class battlecruisers and for the South Dakota (BB-49) class battleships, all of which were cancelled in 1922 as a result of the Washington Naval Limitation Treaty.
 In the late 1930s, it was planned to use these weapons to arm the Iowa class (BB-61) battleships but, through a comedy of errors, the ship barbette design and the mounting design were incompatible with each other.
 This forced BuOrd into a new gun design and development for the Iowa class battleships, which fortunately resulted in the excellent 16"/50 (40.6 cm) Mark 7.

 The Mark 2 was constructed of a liner, A tube, jacket, seven hoops, four hoop-locking rings and a screw box liner.
 Mod 0 had increasing twist while Mod 1 had uniform twist with a different groove pattern.
-The Mark 3 was very similar, the only difference being that the Mark 3 had a one-step conical liner.
+The Mark 3 was very similar to the Mark 2, the only difference being that the Mark 3 had a one-step conical liner.
 Mark 3 Mod 0 had increasing twist while Mod 1 had uniform twist.
 When cancelled in 1922, 71 guns including the prototype had been completed and another 44 were in progress.
-As of 2006, two of these guns still survive and are shown on the additional pictures page.

 |Designation||16"/50 (40.6 cm) Mark 2 and Mark 3|